PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 blocked direct/default/`-cotof` checks pass sequentially, and YuNet reproduces the five fixed artifact hashes.

+The direct Split/Conv/Concat bridge is independently owned by `passes/split_conv_concat_bridge_layout.py`.
+The former 287-line lowerer implementation is a thin dispatcher at all three unchanged production positions.
+Each invocation receives Session `LayoutState`, and its phase order relative to the exact all-output, Conv/Concat, and late QKV helpers is unchanged.

+The resolver requires a private typed NHWC-to-NCHW adapter feeding an equal channel Split exclusively.
+Exactly one Split output must own one typed inverse adapter.
+Every other Split output must occur exactly once as a direct input of one selected NCHW Concat; every remaining Concat input must be the exclusive output of a typed NHWC-to-NCHW adapter.
+At least one of those post-adapter inputs must be reachable from the converted Split branch through a bounded, graph-ordered NHWC interior.
+The interior is deliberately operation-agnostic: it preserves existing Conv and non-Conv computation instead of recognizing a model name or one hard-coded chain.

+Source and axis provenance, typed permutations, producer uniqueness, consumer slots, graph order, public boundaries, equal Split metadata, static/dynamic shapes, dtype, per-tensor quantization, physical layout, Concat input classification, and the retained NCHW output contract are all resolved before planning.
+Every consumer of the inverse branch adapter is rewired by exact input slot.
+An unclassified Concat input, Split fan-out, post-adapter fan-out, unreachable converted branch, duplicate producer, missing tensor, stale order, per-axis quantization, or contradictory layout rejects the full candidate without mutation.

+The immutable plan records all input replacements, every Split metadata update, Split-axis copy-on-write, the Concat axis/output change, a private NHWC Concat tensor, the three-or-more adapter removal group, and all tensor/operator contracts.
+The original local NCHW Concat tensor name and metadata remain the output of one inserted post adapter, which reuses the proven pre-adapter permutation.
+Shared INT32/INT64 axes receive deterministic typed clones; an exclusive axis changes in place.
+A second complete resolution and preflight precedes writes, one differential graph index performs compaction and adapter insertion, LayoutState is updated differentially, and pruning occurs only after success.

+Forty-six dedicated tests cover two- and three-way Split, either branch, multiple NHWC post paths, both Concat orders, static/dynamic signatures, INT32/INT64 and negative axes, exact numerical equivalence, branch-side consumers, shared-axis cloning, candidate limits, idempotence, GraphIndex, LayoutState, and twenty-four transactional rejection cases.
+With the adjacent indexed owners, two active fixtures, and complete architecture suite, `534` tests pass.
+TensorFlow-blocked direct/default/`-cotof` checks pass sequentially, and one sequential YuNet conversion reproduces all five fixed artifact hashes.

 The adjacent singleton gate/Conv/Concat compatibility island is owned by `passes/singleton_gate_layout.py`.
 The former lowerer implementation mixed matching, metadata writes, consumer rewiring, and operator deletion in one